abhishek-pradhan/abhishek-pradhan.github.io/_posts/2022-01-01-host-blog-on-github-pages .md

 ##  Setup Jekyll
 - Transform your plain text into static websites and blogs: <https://jekyllrb.com/>
+- I will be using AWS Cloud9 IDE, since it has developer tools installed out of the box, like git, ruby, gems: https://aws.amazon.com/cloud9/

+> Warning: AWS Cloud9 IDE will incur you charges, ensure to delete Cloud9 once you are done with it.
+{: .prompt-warning }

 ### Pre-requisites when using AWS Cloud 9 IDE
 ```bash